tychonievich/cso1-s2022/markdown/lab09-sockets.md

 ````

 The *client* will need to know the port that the server it wants to contact is listening on,
-so we'll have the port be a command-line parameter in the client.
+so we'll have the port be a command-line parameter in the client. ***The Server program we provide prints both the IP and Port, we it runs you'll want to write these down.***

 ## Address